philipp-horstenkamp/auto_print/README.md

 This project was originally written in Python by Philipp Horstenkamp in the hope that it will make some office processes a bit smoother.

-The Rust implementation maintains the same functionality while providing improved performance and memory safety.

 ## License